Influactive360/influactive-modal-form-brochure/README.md

 ## Description

-Modal Form Brochure est un plugin simple qui affiche une modale avec un formulaire lorsque l'utilisateur clique sur un lien avec l'ID `#brochure`.
+Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID `#brochure`.

-## Auteur
+## Author

 Influactive ([https://influactive.com](https://influactive.com))